Images

 Design and build

-The Stellantis-generation Astra is without doubt a sharper looking thing and it makes an assertive car park statement in this Sports Tourer form.
+This improved eighth generation Astra is without doubt a sharper looking thing and it makes an assertive car park statement in this Sports Tourer form.
 This isn't one of those compact estates that's hardly any larger than the family hatch it's based upon.
-Measuring in at 4,642mm long, this Astra Sports Tourer is a full 268mm longer than the hatch model (though it's 60mm shorter than the previous generation version thanks to the short front overhangs).
-From the front, this is an Astra dynamic as never before, with sheer, taut surfaces, detoxed of superfluous elements.
-And proudly sporting the brand's most notable current styling feature, the so-called 'Vauxhall Vizor', this narrow black grille plate that flows across into equally narrow ultra-slim LED headlamps.
-The rear is perhaps this Sports Tourer model's most visually challenging perspective point, but this subtle roof spoiler looks smart.
+Measuring in at 4,642mm long, this Astra Sports Tourer is a full 268mm longer than the hatch model.
+The rear remains perhaps this Sports Tourer model's most visually challenging perspective point, but the subtle roof spoiler looks smart.

-The boot of this compact estate provides up to 597-litres of useful storage space with the rear seats upright, and up to 1,634-litres when folded.
+With a conventional engine, the boot of this compact estate provides up to 597-litres of useful storage space with the rear seats upright, and up to 1,634-litres when folded.
 In addition, when the 40:20:40-split rear seats are folded, the floor is completely flat - making it easier to load long and bulky items.
-The Plug-in Hybrid and EV variants offer cargo volumes of 516-litres and 1,553-litres respectively.
+The Plug-in Hybrid and EV variants both offer a cargo volume of 516-litres - with 1,553-litres seats-folded.

 Conventional petrol versions get the brand's 'Intelli-Space' feature.
 This moveable load floor can be easily adjusted with one hand to high and low positions and tilted at a 45-degree angle.
 In addition, for more convenience, the retractable boot storage cover can be stowed when the moveable floor is in both the upper as well as the lower position - in contrast to competitors that only allow stowage of the cover when the floor is in the upper position.
 The Astra Sports Tourer with 'Intelli-Space' can also make life easier in the event of a flat tyre.
 The kits for tyre repair and first aid are stored in clever underfloor compartments that can be accessed from the boot or rear passenger seating area.
 This means that the kits can be reached without needing to fully unpack the boot.